AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 1. Check the setup logs.

-   1. Open a command prompt and navigate to `%ProgramData%/OSIsoft/Setup/log`.
+   1. Open a command prompt and navigate to `%ProgramData%\OSIsoft\Setup\log`.

    1. Logs can be listed from oldest to newest with the command `dir /od`.

-1. (Optional) Configure an Alternate Display Name for PI Data Archive and/or AF server.
+1. (Optional) Configure an Alternate Display Name for Data Archive and/or AF server.

-   1. Open an administrative command prompt and navigate to `%ProgramData%/OSIsoft/PItoDataHub`.
+   1. Open an administrative command prompt and navigate to `%ProgramData%\OSIsoft\PItoDataHub`.

    1. Run the command `notepad.exe appsettings.json`.